ctcl-bregis/ctclsite-python/config/services/sections/techsupport.md

-I offer various kinds of technology support and consulting.
+I offer various kinds of technology support and consulting remotely and within the areas of Bon Air, Chesterfield, Midlothian, Moseley, Rockwood, Hallsboro, Richmond in Virginia.
 ## Small Business and Home Technology Support
 I have experience in the management and setup of Small Office, Home Office (SOHO) environments from personal, educational and work experience.